Mass-Zero constrained molecular dynamics for electrostatic interactions: Results

 \subsubsection{Stationarity}

-Another property of interest is the stationarity of the simulation, specifically whether the value of time averages does not depend on the time origin of the average.
-To assess this, we performed a run of duration $\mathcal{T} = 125$ ps using the particles' position as our test quantity.
-To proceed, we first computed the average (over the number of particles) of the position at each step of the simulation.
+Another property of interest is the stationarity of the simulation, and in particular the independence of the value of time averages on the time origin of the average.
+To investigate this property for our algorithm, we performed a run of duration $\mathcal{T} = 125$ ps using the particles' position as our test quantity.
+We first computed the average (over the number of particles) of the position at each step of the simulation.
 Then, the array of the average positions was divided into five slots of $25$ ps each.
 For each lag, the average with respect to time of the position and its standard deviation for each Cartesian component was calculated and plotted as a function of time, as shown in Figure \ref{fig:stationarity}.
-The measured averages are equal to each other within error bars and - as expected - equal to half the size of the simulation box ($L/2$) indicating the stationarity of the simulation.
+The measured averages are equal to each other within error bars and - as expected - equal to half the size of the simulation box ($L/2$) confirming the stationarity of the simulation.